jackyxhb/JackLimited/README.md

 docker-compose up --build
 ```

 This starts the app on `http://localhost:8081` and PostgreSQL on `localhost:5433`.
-The app uses Ubuntu-based .NET 8.0 images and serves both the API and the compiled SPA.
+The app uses Ubuntu-based .NET 8.0 images and security-hardened Node.js slim images, serving both the API and the compiled SPA.
 Data persists in a Docker volume.

 ## API Endpoints